Bowditch (crater)

 Bowditch is a lunar impact crater that lies on the far side of the Moon, just beyond the eastern limb.
 It is located on a region of the lunar surface that is brought into view due to libration, but at such times the area is viewed from the edge and so not much detail can be observed.
 It lies just to the north of the small Lacus Solitudinis lunar mare, between the craters Titius to the southwest and Perel'man to the east-northeast.

 The rim of this crater is open to the southwest and the crater is elongated to the northeast, possibly due to a merged crater.
 The outer rim varies in height, with the most prominent sections being the southwest face and a ridge mount to the northwest.
-The interior floor has been flooded with basaltic lava, an unusual feature for a crater on the far side.
-The interior floor is generally flat, and marked by a number of small craters.
+The interior floor has been flooded with basaltic lava and is generally flat, with a number of small craters.
 However, there are some low ridges in the surface that are concentric with the inner wall.
 A formation of irregular ridges occupies most of the rim gap along the southwest.